GenomeDK/genomedk-docs/support.rst

   | Office 359

 You are welcome to come by our office.
-It may be most practical for you to agree on a time first via mail or phone.
+It may be most practical for you to agree on a time first via mail.

 We also greatly appreciate your feedback on the documentation itself, so please let us know if you have any suggestions for improvements to the documentation.